Sysbuild and Flash

 Item names with .mcuboot indicate MCUboot support and require

-in the board specification.Item names without .mcuboot are non-MCUboot builds and use the standard
+@mcubootin the board specification.Item names without .mcuboot are non-MCUboot builds that can be used with single image or SPE/NSPE system.

 Refer to the sysbuild sample for usage details.